Archive

 Ruby 2.2.0 Preview 1 quick Rails benchmarks

 Great news everyone!
 Ruby 2.2 preview 1 has been released !
-I'm really curios about the Incremental GC and Symbol GC so let's run some quick Rails benchmarks on a normal Rails API app.
-First off let's install the preview via RVM: rvm install ruby-2.2.0-preview1 After fiddling around about five minutes trying to find a ...
+I'm really curious about the Incremental GC and Symbol GC so let's run some quick Rails benchmarks on a normal Rails API app.
+Archive note (2014): Ruby 2.2.0-preview1 was prerelease software and must not be used now.
+Ruby 2.2 reached end of life on 31 March 2018; …

 Improve Rails performance by adding a few gems

-Working with Rails for some time you start nitpicking on how to improve it.
-This is a first in the series of articles regarding on how to improve (even marginally) Rails's performance.
-I'll focus on a bunch of gems that speed up, in some cases considerably, small parts of Rails, like the html escaping, the String#blank? ...
+After working with Rails for some time, you start nitpicking about how to improve it.
+This is the first in a series of articles on how to improve (even marginally) Rails's performance.
+Archive note (2014): This is Rails 4.1-era advice.
+Do not copy these dependencies, native extensions, or global monkey patches into a …

 Is Rubinius 2.2.3 production ready ?

 Ruby 2.1 was released this Christmas, great news everyone!
-It sports a better GC (RGenGC - gerational GC), hierarchical method caching, some small syntax changes and non-experimental rafinements.
+It sports a better GC (RGenGC — generational GC), hierarchical method caching, some small syntax changes and non-experimental refinements.
 All in all one can expect 5% to 15% performance increase which is quite awesome.
-As I was reading the comments in the hacker ...
+Archive note (2014): Rubinius 2.2.3, JRuby …

 How to reduce the size of your VMs

-As the host OS I use Windows 8 (just upgraded to 8.1), well why ? one might ask.Is rather simple: Steam and after some dreadful searching and configuring tools I managed to install the basics for writing and deploying code: Vim, Git, PuTTy and a decent console replacement like Console2 [0].
-Of course those aren't enough ...
+As the host OS I use Windows 8 (just upgraded to 8.1), Well, why, one might ask?
+It is rather simple: Steam and after some dreadful searching and configuring tools I managed to install the basics for writing and deploying code: Vim, Git, PuTTy and a decent console replacement like Console2 [0].
+Of course those aren't …

 Chunked transfer encoding in Rails (streaming)

-Anyone that has written a little PHP knows what the flush() family of functions do.
+Anyone who has written a little PHP knows what the flush() family of functions do.
 The ideal usage scenario for using chunked transfer[0] is when we have something costly to render e.g. the first three most recent articles on a blog.
-Why ? one might ask.
-Is rather simple: in a normal request where the server responds ...
+Why, one might ask?
+Why stream It is rather simple: in a normal Rails render, the server …

 On Ruby modules and concerns

-Modules are useful for highly specialized code that can be injected into other classes for fun and profit or for creating Namespaces.
-An interesting approach is to use modules as an alternative to classical inheritance (without its the usual trade-offs) : the core idea is to share an abstracted role that can be included ...
+Modules are useful for highly specialized code that can be injected into other classes for fun and profit or for creating namespaces.
+An interesting approach is to use modules as an alternative to classical inheritance (without the usual trade-offs) : the core idea is to share an abstracted role that can be included in a …

 On zygohistomorphic prepromorphisms